WartClaes/mjr-css/docs2/1-basics/1-3-values-and-units.md

 }
 ```

 There are 2 special keywords.
-The first in `transparent` which, as the keyword says, sets the color to transparent.
+The first is `transparent` which, as the keyword says, sets the color to transparent.
 Technically it is a shorthand for `rgba(0,0,0,0)`.

 The second keyword is `currentColor`.
 It represents the value of the elements `color` property so you can use it